 The American divide between political conservatives (who are usually Republicans) and political liberals (who are usually Democrats) has been the fuel behind the firestorm over requirements to wear masks during the pandemic.
 The documentary points out that during the pandemic, the U.S. was the only major industrial country in the world to have such a political response to wearing masks.
 “Totally Under Control” doesn’t reveal much that’s new, except to side with the scientists, who believe that wearing masks, social distancing, washing hands frequently and getting tested for COVID-19 are the best known ways to prevent the spread of the virus until a vaccine is found.

 The documentary also has plenty of criticism for the Trump administration’s decision to let state governments create their own COVID-19 policies, compared to having a national policy that was effective for other countries that were able to contain and decrease the spread of COVID-19 within their borders.
-In American, state governments got into bidding wars over PPEs and testing equipment.
+In America, state governments got into bidding wars over PPEs and testing equipment.
 The Trump administration feuded with state governors (almost always Democratic governors) who openly criticized Trump and his administration.
 These governors then accused the Trump administration of deliberately withholding federal disaster funding for their states for political reasons.

-But even the U.S. system of testing failed on many levels in the first few months of the pandemic.
+But even the U.S. system of COVID-19 testing failed on many levels in the first few months of the pandemic.
 The documentary details how the CDC had sent out flawed test kits that created a “total nightmare,” says Becker, who adds: “It was like we were flying blind, and we knew it.”

 Becker, Bright and others interviewed in the film sometimes get emotional when they think about all the time wasted trying to get U.S. government approval for things that should have been quickly approved if the pandemic had been taken more seriously earlier than it was.
 Bright says about the shortage of N95 respirators: “I sounded the alarm every day,” but he says he was mostly ignored by the Trump administration and Trump appointees until it was too late.